Our Copper Business

 Antamina in Peru; and

-Highland Valley Copper and
+Highland Valley Copper in Canada.

 We have recently completed a mill optimization program at Highland Valley and we also have projects underway to expand capacity and increase the working lives of several of our other copper mines.

 In addition, we are actively exploring and assessing development opportunities for new copper deposits in Canada, Chile, Mexico, the United States, Namibia, Peru, Turkey and Australia.

 For thousands of years, copper has been an essential part of people’s lives.